-HECATE
+HECATE.

-O well done!
-I commend your pains; And every one shall share i' the gains; And now about the cauldron sing, Live elves and fairies in a ring, Enchanting all that you put in.
+O, well done!
+I commend your pains, And everyone shall share i' th' gains.
+And now about the cauldron sing, Like elves and fairies in a ring, Enchanting all that you put in.

-Music and a song: 'Black spirits,' & c
+[Music and a song: "Black Spirits," &c.]